I used to get a kick out of businesses with “cash only” signs in the window. I mean, join the 21st century already, right?

 What About Those Dongle Things?

-It’s pretty common now to find merchants, especially home repair specialists or pop-up store owners, who simply pull out their smartphone and plug in a card reader to process payments.
+It’s pretty common now to find merchants, especially home repair specialists or pop-up store owners, who simply pull out their smartphones and plug in a card reader to process payments.

 Whether they’re chip readers or magnetic stripe swipers, the industry calls these phone attachments dongles.